luis-caldas/myicons/README.md

 # My Icons

-Collection of icons that I use
+Collection of icons and cursors that I use

 ### Installation